abdulkadireyigul/fastcore/fastcore/security/README.md

     return token_data
 ```

+## Limitations

+- Only password-based JWT authentication is included by default
+- No OAuth2 authorization code, implicit, or client credentials flows
+- No social login (Google, Facebook, etc.)
+- No multi-factor authentication
+- No user registration or management flows (only protocols/interfaces)
+- No advanced RBAC or permission system
+- No API key support
+- Stateless JWT blacklisting/revocation requires stateful DB tracking

 ## Notes
 - All token-related logic is now under the `tokens/` subpackage for maintainability and clarity.
 - All public API is accessible from the root `security` module for convenience.